 Irish Aid has played its part in the progress made by Zambia:

-- The number of households who only had one meal per day reduced from 23.5% in 2010 to 15.5% on Social Cash Transfer districts in 2015.
+- The number of households who only had one meal per day reduced from 23.5% in 2010 to 15.5% in 2015 in Social Cash Transfer districts.

-- There has been some imporvement in the nutritional status of children in Zambi with a decline in stunting (low height for age 45% in 2007 to 40% in 2014.
+- There has been some improvement in the nutritional status of children in Zambia with a decline in stunting (low height for age 40% in 2014 to 35% in 2020).

-- Zambia’s Human Development Index has increased by 32.9% between 1980 and 2013, as a result of ongoing investment in education and health and poverty reduction measures, with the assistance of donors including Ireland.
+- Zambia’s Human Development Index increased by 38.7% between 1990 and 2019, as a result of ongoing investment in education and health and poverty reduction measures, with the assistance of donors, including Ireland.

 - Ireland’s earlier support for a water and sanitation programme is now providing safe clean water to over 113,000 people and improved sanitation for over 80,000 people in Northern Province.